Handy around the house? Could you be a fixer at our Repair Fairs?

 ‘Sorted by machine’ sounds easy but it’s not because we include all sorts of things in what we put out for recycling that hamper the process and spoil the end product.
 Along with a lot of other households in St Albans and its villages, I could do better.

 The Big Picture: why do we need to go Plastic Free?
-Plastic-Free July is a great time to start or continue down your journey to… Read More »How to go #plasticfree Part 1: Plastic-Free Kitchen
+Plastic-Free July is a great time to start or… Read More »How to go #plasticfree Part 1: Plastic-Free Kitchen

 Got a broken clock, a smashed bowl or a holey sock?
-Don’t be so quick to chuck, it’s time to fix, mend, and darn.
-The… Read More »Dare to Repair: 5 benefits of fixing your stuff
+Don’t be so quick to chuck, it’s time to… Read More »Dare to Repair: 5 benefits of fixing your stuff

-According to the Confederation of Paper Industries, 1.3 million tonnes of tissue is used in the UK every year, with 1.1 million of it being… Read More »Can toilet paper ever be environmentally friendly?
+According to the Confederation of Paper Industries, 1.3 million tonnes of tissue is used in the UK every year, with… Read More »Can toilet paper ever be environmentally friendly?

-It’s hard to believe, but did you know that almost half of ALL food thrown away in the UK comes from our homes?
-We are… Read More »Taking the food waste challenge — thelocalfoodie
+It’s hard to believe, but did you know that almost half of ALL food thrown away in the UK comes… Read More »Taking the food waste challenge — thelocalfoodie